Rubber roofing: most likely the best choice for a flat roof5 minutes

 Factors that affect the final cost of installation:

-- Pricing policy of the roofing company
+- The pricing policy of the roofing company.

-- Engineering and architectural features of the rubber roof
+- Engineering and architectural features of the rubber roof.

-- Type of chosen material and laying method
+- Type of chosen material and laying method.

 Variety of rubber roofing materials: time-tested and innovative

 PVC roofing material is even more durable than EPDM.
-In addition, the seams on the surface of the PVC coating retain full tightness longer.
+In addition, the seams on the surface of the PVC coating retain complete tightness longer.
 PVC membranes with better energy efficiency are delivered in white or light gray so they don’t get extra hot in the summer (compared to black EPDM).
 The only disadvantage of PVC materials is the higher price.

 Rubber roofing is one call away

 In addition, licensed rubber roofers will take care of delivery and roofing installation using special equipment.
-And what’s more, if you cooperate with professionals, you’ll most likely get multi-year warranty both on labor and materials.
+And what’s more, if you cooperate with professionals, you’ll most likely get a multi-year warranty both on labor and materials.